 If you are very unhappy with Trillium, your health care services, or your provider, you can complain or file a grievance at any time for any matter other than a denial.
 We will try to make things better.
-Just call Member Services at 1-877-600-5472, TTY: 711, or send us a letter to the address on page 1.
+Just call Member Services at 1-877-600-5472, TTY: 711, or send us a letter to this address: Trillium Community Health Plan, 555 International Way, Building B, Springfield, Oregon 97477.

 You can also call the Oregon Health Plan Client Services Unit at 1-800-273-0557 to file a complaint or to file a grievance.
 Your provider or another person may file a grievance for you.
 They need to have your written permission to do so.